ratwolfzero/Chladni_Figures/README.md

 which are independent of time.
 These lines are where particles accumulate in experiments, forming the classic Chladni figures.

-*The cosine term corresponds to the membrane starting at maximum height with no initial speed, a common choice for standing-wave visualizations.
-This keeps the Chladni patterns visually clear in the 3D animation, as seen in the 2D/3D comparison panel shown later.
-For the simulation, we use a square membrane.¹

->¹ Symmetric geometries such as the square membrane (Lx = Ly) exhibit degenerate modes: distinct nodal patterns with different shapes but the same eigenfrequency — for example, the (3,5) and (5,3) modes.
+>Symmetric geometries such as the square membrane (Lx = Ly) exhibit degenerate modes: distinct nodal patterns with different shapes but the same eigenfrequency — for example, the (3,5) and (5,3) modes.
 This degeneracy, a hallmark of symmetric geometries, enhances pattern variety in both this membrane simulation and real Chladni experiments.
-Using a cosine starting condition in the 3D animation aligns nodal lines at Z = 0 and, together with the degenerate modes, enhances visual clarity.

 ---